Call us on

 Another relatively off-the-radar destination is Samburu National Reserve, an arid bushland that’s home to the Indigenous Samburu people.
 Here you can stay at the community-owned and operated Sarara Camp or the lavish Sasaab Lodge, both of which provide opportunities to engage with community members and learn about local culture and traditions.

-Yet another reason to visit Kenya in 2024 is the relatively recent appearance of black leopards in the Laikipia region.
+Yet another reason to visit Kenya in 2026 is the relatively recent appearance of black leopards in the Laikipia region.
 A few years ago, this area produced the first confirmed images of this incredibly rare animal in nearly a century.
-As of 2023, there are believed to be five black leopards living in Laikipia – and seeing one in the wild is an exceptional privilege.
+Currently, there are believed to be seven black leopards living in Laikipia – and seeing one in the wild is an exceptional privilege.

 Zambia